thisjustin816/.dotfiles/README.md

 ### Change any user specific settings

+- Review the settings files in each directory.
 - Check the parameters in the `init.ps1`, `.sync-*.ps1`, and `.setup.ps1` PowerShell scripts.
 - Modify the `.[item]` lists in each folder.